irawinder/AndorraCDR/README.md

 4. Clone The Repository
 5. Run "AndorraPlayer.pde" using Processing Application

+# Data Disclaimer
+No record-level data exists in this repository.
+Any representation has been aggregated and anonymized.

 ## Screen Shots
 * Adorra La Vella tourist activity inferred from cell phone meta data.
  ![AndorraCDR](screenshot.png "Andorra Tourist Visualization")